Let us know if you agree to cookies

 Our people, board and partners

-We expect everyone working with and for us to always to be aware of the possibility of fraud, bribery, corruption and/or theft in the workplace.
+We expect everyone working with and for us to always to be aware of the possibility of fraud, bribery, corruption and theft in the workplace.
 They should (do all of the following):

 • act with integrity and promptly share any concerns they may have

-• familiarise themselves with our employee code of conduct and relevant policies and procedures and ensure these are followed at all times
+• follow our employee code of conduct and relevant policies and procedures at all times

 • complete mandatory training in relation to bribery, corruption and fraud

-• ensure that all Social Work England resources, including money, equipment and staff time are used appropriately and efficiently to meet the intended business purposes.
+• ensure that all Social Work England resources, including money, equipment and staff time are used appropriately and efficiently.
 Intentional misuse of resources to benefit an employee or another person can fall within the definition of fraud

 • refuse to give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that a business advantage will be received, or to reward a business advantage already given